beluchin/svm/README.md

     svm.bat rename-many /the/name/of/the/file

-Finally, should you make a mistake, you could undo your last action with the `undo` subcommand.
-The `undo` subcommand takes no arguments and only supports reverting the titles of the videos referenced in the last rename action:
+Finally, should you make a mistake, you could undo your last rename action with the `undo` subcommand.
+The `undo` subcommand takes no arguments and only supports reverting the titles of the videos that got renamed in the last rename action:

     svm.bat undo